 What to do when an accident happens on the carpet

 When your animal has an accident, it’s especially important to remove as much of the urine as possible.
+Removing as much of the liquid as you can gives you the best possible chance of success.
 The best way to do this is to put a thick absorbent towel (I recommend a beach towel folded over several times) on the area and apply downwards pressure.
 It’s generally best to stand on the towel to create as much downwards pressure as possible and enable the towel to wick-up the moisture, pulling it from below the carpet fibres.

 Repeat this process using a fresh piece of towel until there’s no further transfer of moisture to the towel.
+It may take a little time and effort.
 If the pee has come from a big animal, such as a golden retriever (as I’ve experienced), then you’ll probably need 2 or 3 towels.

 So what causes the urine smell?